Can auto insurance companies check your phone records? (2024 Insurance Rules)

 If you’re filing a claim, particularly one that might involve a dispute about the circumstances (e.g., a car accident where the timing of phone usage could be relevant), Progressive might ask you to provide your phone records voluntarily.

-How to get phone records for insurance purposes?
+How can I get phone records for insurance purposes?

 Most carriers allow you to access basic records like call logs and text message logs through your online account.
 For more detailed records, you may need to contact customer service.